JonathanMCarter/JonathanMCarter/README.md

 ### Hello there, I'm Jonathan, online I go as J,

 ## I'm a Indie Games Developer
-- 🔭 I’m currently working on Micro Arcade & The Isolation of Isabelle
+- 🔭 I’m currently working onLost My Marbles & some jam projects
-- 🌱 I’m currently learning additional C# & looking to learn Unreal Engine & Blender by the end of the year.
+- 🌱 I’m currently learning additional C# & looking to learn Unreal Engine & Blender by the end of next year.
 - ⚡ Fun fact: I have 1 more bone than most adults

 ### Connect with me